section-engineering-education/engineering-education/content/articles/machine-learning-regression-evaluation-metrics/index.md

 - We have to apply gradient descent to the graph of *MAE* to make it differentiable.

 ### Mean Squared Error (MSE)
 This metric is almost similar to *MAE*.
-The difference is that in *MSE*, instead of using absolute values, we use the squares of the difference between the predicted values and the actual values.
+Instead of using absolute values, we are using the squares of the difference between the predicted values and the actual values.
 In the case of data outliers, *MSE* will be larger than *MAE* since we are squaring the error.

 *MSE* is calculated using the following formula:

 ![MSE](/engineering-education/machine-learning-regression-evaluation-metrics/mse.png)

 We calculate *MSE* by following the steps below:
 1. Calculate the error of each data point.
 2. Calculate the squared value of the errors.
 3. Calculate the average of the results we got in step 2.